 - In C. S. Lewis's The Voyage of the Dawn Treader, played with.
 Lucy uses her access to cast a spell to find out what your friends think of you, but when Aslan rebukes her, it is not for the personal gain, but the eavesdropping.
 He explicitly says that spying on people by magical means is still spying.
 So with great power comes — more chances to do things that would be wrong regardless of how you do them.

 - The middle school novels of Seefer Elliot are heavily influenced by this trope.
-In the first book, the hero, Seefer, must overcome the urge to take his newly found powers and flee to safety.
+In the first book, the hero, Seefer, must overcome the urge to take his newfound powers and flee to safety.
 He ultimately decides to use them to save his peers, despite the fact they tormented him for years.

 - In Graham McNeill's Warhammer 40,000 Ultramarines novel The Warriors of Ultramar, Uriel explicitly thinks that the Inquisitor considers the population he is willing to sacrifice as numbers, while Uriel thinks of them as people.